onilabs/conductance/examples/chat/src/chat.api.md

 The `send` function just notifies all current listeners of the new message.

-Both client-side and server-side receviers are invoked the same way, as a normal function call.
+Regardless of where the receiver function comes from (local function or a client-side function passed through to `join`), receviers are invoked as a normal function call.

-Messages are delivered to receivers in parallel, and errors are caught so that a broken client can't prevent delivery to other recipients.
+Messages are delivered to receivers in parallel, and errors are caught so that a broken client can't cause errors on the server.

     exports.send = function(user, val) {
       var msg = {